codex-academy/codeX_Feb2015Intro/t7-display-test-results.md

 ## T7 Display Test Results

 In this task we would like to make it much easier to write code using TDD.
-What we need is a place to write the code under test and a way to see whether the test passed or not by displaying a red or green block.
+What we need is a place to write the code under test.
+We also want a way to see whether the test passed or not, and what the reason was if it failed.
+We'll do this by displaying a red or green block, using JavaScript to dynamically insert the blocks and the text.
+Use this as a reference point: [The Basics of JavaScript DOM Manipulation](http://callmenick.com/2014/03/27/basics-javascript-dom-manipulation/)

 We need something like this: